-Here at Kia Ora Merino we continuously aim to improve not only productivity, but the condition of the land and its environment.
-We plan to leave our place in the best possible state for future generations.
+Here at Kia Ora we aim to improve not only productivity, but the condition of the land and the environment.
+We plan to leave Kia Ora in the best possible state for the future.

-We provide for the safety and well-being of our stock, contractors and employees and work beside them to demonstrate safe practice and our care.
+We also provide for the safety and well-being of our stock, contractors and employees and work beside them to demonstrate safe practice and our care.

 To ensure flock well-being we:

 - we monitor sheep health closely keeping ewes above score 2.5

 - drench when WEC is raised

 - we use pain relief for procedures (we do not muelse)

 - we do not shear the hocks (below the knee) to reduce risk of injury

 - we use cover (snow) combs for young stock and if shearing in cooler weather

 - we do not shear lambs.
 We shear adult sheep every ten months – to ensure wool is not over length and is suitable for high end processing

 - we allow natural births and only interfere if absolutely necessary